Fri 24 Jan 2020, 6 pm

 This is a free event, all welcome.
 No booking necessary.

-We are encouraging visitors and our local residents to be as mindful as possible when travelling to the gallery during the opening receptions.
+We are encouraging visitors and our local residents to be as mindful as possible when travelling to the gallery during the opening receptions, as we are expecting a lot of visitors and car parking at the gallery is limited.

 We also ask that visitors consider car sharing and public transport links to minimise traffic during the evening.
 Bruton train station is 5 minutes walk away and designated public car parks are at Higher Backway, Station Road and the Jubilee Park playground, with a public footpath running from Bruton through our community allotments.